shilp0428/Netflix-Movies-and-TV-Shows-Clustering/README.md

 - director-director of the content

-- cast –Actors involved in the movie / show
+- cast Actors involved in the movie / show

 - country – Country where the movie / show was produced